Doraemon: Nobita and the Legend of the Sun King

 Doraemon: Nobita and the Legend of the Sun King (ドラえもん のび太の太陽王伝説, Doraemon Nobita no Taiyōō Densetsu), also known as Doraemon and the Empire of the Sun, is a 2000 Japanese animated science fantasy adventure film, which premiered on March 7, 2000, in Japan, based on the 20th volume of the same name of the Doraemon's Long Tales series.
-The film presents a plot similar to the story The Prince and the Pauper by Mark Twain, where Nobita and a prince identical to him switch places.
+The film presents a plot similar to the story The Prince and the Pauper by Mark Twain, where Nobita and a prince identical to him named Tio switch places.

-It premiered on a triple billing with the short films Doki Doki Wildcat Engine and Doraemon: A Grandmother's Recollections.
-It was a successful film at the box office, grossing around ¥3.42 billion ($32 million), becoming the highest grossing Doraemon film of the original series.
-It's the 21st Doraemon film.
-The film celebrates 30 years of the Doraemon franchise.
+It premiered on a triple feature with the short films Doraemon: A Grandmother's Recollections and The Doraemons: Doki Doki Wildcat Engine!.
+It was a successful film at the box office, grossing around ¥3.42 billion ($32 million), becoming the highest grossing Doraemon film of the original series and the highest grossing Doraemon film until it was surpassed by Doraemon: Nobita's Treasure Island in 2018.

+It's the 21st Doraemon film and celebrates the 30th anniversary of the Doraemon franchise.